 |Lifespan||Around 25000 hours||Around 60000 hours|

-- 4:3 display ratio was the most popular one back in two decades ago.
-Because of that, most of the CRT displays have a 4:3 ratio.
-However, it’s not only on CRT monitors.
+When we think of older technology, we often think of big, bulky CRT monitors with a 4:3 display ratio.
+So, this was the most popular ratio two decades ago, and because of that, most CRT displays were made with a 4:3 aspect ratio.
+However, it’s not only CRT monitors that had this ratio.
 Back in the day, even LCD monitors came in a 4:3 ratio.
-Today, most LCD displays come in a 16:9 ratio, which is known as widescreen displays.
+Now, most LCD displays come in a 16:9 ratio, which is known as widescreen displays.

 Why did the 4:3 display ratio become so popular?
 Well, back in the day, most computer users were using their computers for work-related tasks.
 Word processing, spreadsheet work, and other business applications were the norm.
 Therefore, the 4:3 ratio was well-suited for these types of applications.

 However, as time went on and computer usage became more diversified, the need for a wider display became more apparent.
 This is especially true for media-related tasks such as watching movies and playing video games.
 The 16:9 widescreen ratio is much better suited for these types of activities.